General Prayer & Devotional Resources

 and not to hide yourself from your own kin?

-- Carbon Fast for Lent is a resource put together by the Green Anglicans, inviting readers to take small steps towards a more sustainable lifestyle and world.
+- Lenten Fast for Creation is a resource put together by the Global Catholic Climate Movement and the Anglican Communion Environmental Network (distributed through Green Anglicans), inviting readers to take small steps towards a more sustainable lifestyle and world.

 - Faithfulness – The Rev’d David Howells invites us into Lent with this sermon.